downsea/nice_tts/README.md

-# Nice-TTS: AI-Powered Transcription and Summarization (Chinese Optimized)
+# Nice-TTS: AI-Powered Audio Transcription (Chinese Optimized)

-Nice-TTS is a powerful, batch-capable command-line tool that leverages AI to transcribe audio recordings, refine the transcriptions, and generate detailed meeting summaries.
+Nice-TTS is a powerful, batch-capable command-line tool that leverages AI to transcribe audio recordings.
 It is now optimized by default for **Chinese language** processing.

 ## Features

 -   **AI-Powered Transcription**: Uses OpenAI's Whisper models to transcribe audio files.
 Defaults to Chinese.
--   **Chinese-Optimized LLM Processing**: Refinement and summarization prompts are written in Chinese to provide high-quality, context-aware results for Chinese language audio.
 -   **Batch Processing**: Process a single audio file or all supported audio files in a directory.
 -   **GPU Accelerated**: Automatically uses a CUDA-enabled GPU for transcription if available.
 -   **Smart Processing**: Automatically skips completed steps if an output file is already present.
 -   **Flexible Configuration**: Reads credentials from a local `.env` file or a global `~/.env` file.
 -   **Organized Output**: Saves all generated files into a specified output directory.
+-   **Enhanced M4A Support**: Robust handling of M4A files with automatic validation, repair, and conversion capabilities.

 ## Requirements